-Very Short Answer Questions
+Very Short Answer Type Questions

-- 1. What is meant by the term 'Self-employment'? - 2.
+- 1. What is meant by term 'Self-employment'? - 2.
 State any two characteristics of small business. - 3.
-What is micro enterprise? - 4.
-Enumerate the types of small-scale industries found in India.
+What is tiny industry? - 4.
+Mention any four types of business enterprises included under Small-scale Service and Business (Industry related) Enterprises. - 5.
+Enumerate any four types of small-scale industries found in India.

-Short Answer Questions
+Short Answer Type Questions

-- 5. Mention any four characteristics of self-employment. - 6.
-Explain any two avenues of self-employment. - 7.
-State any four characteristics of small business. - 8.
-Describe the role of SIDBI and SISI in providing support to small business in India. - 5.
+- 6. Mention any four characteristics of Self-employment. - 7.
+Explain any two avenues of self-employment. - 8.
+State any four characteristics of small business. - 9.
+Describe the role of SIDBI and SISI in providing support to small business in India. - 10.
 What are the areas in which small-scale business enterprises can be successfully established?

-Long Answer Questions
+Long Answer Type Questions

-- 10. Explain any four points of significance of self-employment. - 11.
-State and explain any four types of small industries. - 12.
-Describe the various institutional support provided to the small business in India. - 13.
-State any six types of assistance and support provided by the Government of India for development of small-scale business. - 14.
-Describe the importance of small business in India. - 15.
-After passing Class 12, Radha wants to start her own boutique.
+- 11. Explain any four points of significance of self-employment. - 12.
+State and explain any four types of small industries. - 13.
+Describe the various institutional support provided to the small business in India. - 14.
+State any six assistance and support provided by the Government of India for development of small-scale business. - 15.
+Describe the importance of small business in India. - 16.
+After passing Class 12, Apoorva wants to start her own manufacturing business on a small-scale.
 Her father has promised her to meet her initial financial requirement.
-She has been advised by her teacher that there are a number of government agencies providing help in various fields and she can approach them.
-Name such agencies and state the nature of assistance these can provide in starting small businesses. - 16.
-Anil has been observing since his childhood that his father, who is working in a reputed company on a high position, comes from office quite late and exhausted.

-Most of the times he is tense because of the pressure of office work so he decides never to go for wage employment.
-Anil wants to start his own business.
-Explain to him the various avenues of self employment so that he may understand the advantages and disadvantages of each one of them.
+She has advised that there number of a government agencies providing help in various fields and she can approach them.
+Name such agencies and state the nature of assistance these can provide in starting small businesses. - 17.
+Amogh when sees his father, who is working in a reputed company on a high position, coming from office quite late and exhausted Most of the times he is tense because of work, he decides never to go for wage employment and will start his own busines in life.
+Explain him the various avenues of self employment so that he may start weighing advantages and disadvantages of each one of them.